DerekTurtleRoe/ares/docs/guides/shaders.md

-Place the shader folder inside the `shaders` folder of your higan installation.
+Place the shader folder inside the `shaders` folder of your ares installation.
 If you don't have a `shaders` folder, create it beside the `systems` folder and `settings.bml`.

   - On Windows,
-    this is probably the folder containing `higan.exe`
+    this is probably the folder containing `ares.exe`
   - On Linux,
-    this is probably `~/.local/share/higan`
+    this is probably `~/.local/share/ares`

-Launch higan,
+Launch ares,
 open the [Settings menu],
 and choose "Advanced ..." to open the [Advanced tab] of the Settings window.
 Under "Driver Selection",
 make sure "Video" is set to "OpenGL".
-If it wasn't already set that way, you'll need to restart higan for the change to take effect.
+If it wasn't already set that way, you'll need to restart ares for the change to take effect.

 Open the Settings menu again,